See Report Samples Below:

 WHAT ARE THE TOP 5 THINGS TO REMEMBER ABOUT THE KOF - AND THE SRA MODEL?

-- It’s targeted, valid and reliable: ASR’s School Readiness Assessment Model measures the indicators that matter, which is why the KOF has demonstrated validity with other readiness measures and strongly correlates with 3rd grade test scores.
+- It’s targeted, valid and reliable: ASR’s School Readiness Assessment Model measures the indicators that matter, which is why the KOF has demonstrated validity with other readiness measures and strongly correlates with 3rd grade test scores (for more information see our Psychometric Fact Sheet).

 - It’s fast and easy: The KOF was designed to work effectively in the context of a busy classroom where teachers face many competing demands for their time.
 Nineteen of the 24 assessed skills and behaviors focus on things that children demonstrate every day in the classroom.